 2. Corneal ulcers

 The cornea is the clear part that covers the front portion of the eye.
 When this clear covering becomes damaged, the result is a painful, infected sore on the surface of the eye.
 Symptoms of a corneal ulcer include discharge (especially mucus or pus) from the affected eye, keeping the eye squinted or closed, redness of the eye, prominent blood vessels in the white part of the eye, and pawing at the eye.
 Because the cornea is clear, ulcers are typically not easy to see and this makes it difficult to distinguish between a corneal ulcer and a case of conjunctivitis.
 Your veterinarian will likely use a special fluorescent stain in the eye, which will settle into damaged areas of the cornea and allow them to be visualized with an ultraviolet light.
 If your rabbit is diagnosed with a corneal ulcer, treatment will likely include topical antibiotics, pain medications, and medications to speed healing.
 Depending on the severity of the ulcer, treatment can last anywhere from a week to a month or more.
-In severe cases, surgery may be indicated to help improve healing these kind of eye problems in rabbits.
+In severe cases, surgery may be indicated to help improve healing.

 3. Blocked tear ducts in rabbits (Nasolacrimal duct blockage)